7 Expressions [expr]

 — end note]

-The closure type is not an aggregate type ([dcl.init.aggr]) and not a structural type ([temp.param]).
+The closure type is not an aggregate type ([dcl.init.aggr]); it is a structural type ([temp.param]) if and only if the lambda has no lambda-capture.

 An implementation may define the closure type differently from what is described below provided this does not alter the observable behavior of the program other than by changing: